allanhortle/Centurion/README.md

 Centurion
 =========

-A clean cut UI theme for Sublime Text 2 bastardised from the source code of [Soda].
+A clean cut UI theme for Sublime Text 2 bastardised from the source code of [Soda](https://github.com/buymeasoda/soda-theme/).

 Centurion was made out of a want for less UI and more code.
 It's so minimal you can barely see it.